- Optimizely Full Stack (Legacy)

 Yes, as long as it is text accessible on the page itself.

-Can I use the same tags I’ve already set up in my project?
+Can I use the same tags I have already set up in my project?

 Yes.
 Just select Use tag for interest mining.